mahrokhjavadi/energy-market-optimization-ml-milp/README.md

 value while respecting realistic technical constraints such as:

 - Battery power and energy limits
-- State-of-charge dynamics
+- State-of-charge (SOC) dynamics
 - No simultaneous charging and discharging
 - Daily operational consistency

-The project is modular and designed for experimentation, analysis, and extension.
+The project is modular and designed for experimentation, analysis, and extension, covering the full pipeline from data generation to optimization results.

 --------------------------------------------------------------